HB-2737

 Plain Language

-Chatbot providers are categorically prohibited from selling users' chat logs.
-'Sell' is defined broadly to include making data available to third parties for monetary or other valuable consideration, but excludes processor disclosures, user-directed disclosures with affirmative consent, and data the user intentionally made publicly available.
-This is an absolute prohibition — no consent mechanism can override it.
+Chatbot providers are categorically prohibited from selling users' chat logs — meaning exchanging them for monetary or other valuable consideration or making them available to third parties for consideration.
+Narrow exceptions exist for service providers processing data on behalf of the chatbot provider, user-directed disclosures with affirmative consent, and data the user intentionally made publicly available.
+This is an absolute prohibition with no consent override.

 Statutory Text